 - Ref.
 Number Three: This the reference number three entered by the cardholder if reference number three appears on the WP Payeezy Pay form.

 - User 1 / User 2 / User 3: These are the values entered by the cardholder if the three custom user fields appear on the WP Payeezy Pay form.

 - Description: This is the contents of the description text box entered by the cardholder if the description appears on the WP Payeezy Pay form.

 - Company: This the company name entered by the cardholder if the company appears on the WP Payeezy Pay form.

 The price for WP Payeezy Results is $49.99.
-Purchase includes lifetime updates and free support.
+It’s a one-time purchase.
+It includes lifetime updates and free support.